parsiya/extract-sni/README.md

 * `go run extract-sni.go whatever.pcap`

 ### DNS
 Optional DNS to use to resolve these domains.
-If no DNS is provided then the application uses the destination IP address from the pcap file for each domain.
+If this parameter is not provided then the application uses the destination IP address from the pcap file.

 Pass with `-d` or `--dns`.
 The value can be a complete `server:port` like `dns.google:53`.
 Or `IP:port` like `8.8.8.8:53`.
 Port is optional and will